-The programmable keys are just 6 which is lesser than the G510s or Razer for instance but the performance is quite solid.
+The programmable keys are just 6 which is lesser than the G510s or Razer for instance, but the performance is quite stable.
 Ideal for the semi-pro gamer.

 An improvement we thought Logitech could make for this, is to include more Anti-Ghosting options.
 Which would be quite reasonable considering its price.
 Pro gamers usually need more key combos and simultaneous presses.
 10 or so anti-ghosting keys would make this a better option.
-The keyboard has 5 multi-press keys, which is a nice substitute for anti-ghosting, but we would have liked the real thing.
+The keyboard has 5 multi-press keys, which is an excellent substitute for anti-ghosting, but we would have liked the real thing.

 Most gamers, however, is pretty used to not having anti-ghosting buttons, in which case it won’t bother you at all.